-The Bookshelves of 18 Extraordinary People (Infographic)
+The bookshelves of 18 extraordinary people (Infographic)

-What do Donald Trump, Taylor Swift, The Duchess of Cambridge and Noam Chomsky all have in common?
+What do Donald Trump, Taylor Swift, the Duchess of Cambridge and Noam Chomsky all have in common?
 Apart from being extraordinarily successful, they love to read.

 And we aren’t talking thick, super-intense non-fiction (though Noam Chomsky has some pretty heavy titles in his must reads); novels also play an important role.